-We are delighted to announce Ceramics Historian, Lars Tharp, as our new Honorary Festival President.
+We are proud that Ceramics Historian, Lars Tharp, is our Honorary Festival President.

 After studying prehistoric archaeology at Caius College, Cambridge, Lars joined Sotheby’s, specialising in Chinese ceramics.
 While there he was invited onto the Antiques Roadshow team (1986 to present).
 In 1993 he left the auctioneers to set up his own company, Lars Tharp Ltd (www.tharp.co.uk ), advising on all aspects of ceramics and on the acquisition, care and disposal of art in general.
 His debut as guest curator was in 1997 with his Hogarth’s China (International Ceramics Fair and Seminar and later at The Wedgwood Museum).
 His most recent three-part exhibition went under the collective title, Celebrating Ceramics ((2005/2006), mounted simultaneously in York, Scarborough and Wakefield museums and drawing on the combined, 12,000-plus ceramic pieces in the York Museum Trust collections.